ellenmdai/fall2017-cp-448444/readme.md

-get upload_box to actually be a modal box template error????? uploads-grid helper firing multiple times?
-FIRST THINGS FIRST: replace the imageview in feedbody with uploads_grid
+get upload_box to actually be a modal box template error????? uploads-grid helper firing multiple times? replace the imageview in feedbody with uploads_grid
 	why is .find({id}) giving me nothing?

+FIRST THINGS FIRST: router.go() doing database querying before new page loads... dialog boxes, can use jquery?

 Showalluseruploads runs twice on initial (first time returns nothing),
 	4 times on upload, once on delete
+Router.go doesn't show queries because they are run before the new page is loaded

 DONE: